 again with Leanne being nominated for Care Professional

-Recognition Award.
+of the Year.
 Thank you for your support.

 "We at Inspired to Care are eagerly anticipating the live virtual

 Care Professional of the Year Awards 2020 event which takes place

 on Thursday 28 January at 7pm.
 We would love for you, your staff, and